Architecture + Women NZ Dulux Awards: Judges

+The jury for the 2026 awards was Lindley Naismith, Charmaine 'Ilaiū Talei, Ica Tiseli, Huai Reriti, and Tere Insley.
 The jury for the 2023 awards had four members: Justine Clark, Craig Moller, Sarah Treadwell and Carinnya Feaunati.
 The jury for the 2020 awards was Lori Brown, Julia Gatley, Raukura Turei and Andrew Tu’inukuafe.
 The jury for the 2017 awards was Brit Andresen, Sharon Jansen, Anna Tong and Dave Strachan.

 Recipients

 Sharon Jansen being awarded the Chrystall Excellence award by Sarah Treadwell, 2023.